cloudogu/k8s-ecosystem/docs/development/dev_box_k3d_en.md

 If the port is not opened, we would get the error: "Connection refused".

-ex: for git clone, we get the following error message:
+ex: For scm, when we run the command git clone to clone a repository created in scm, we get the following error message:

     ssh: connect to host my-ces.k3ces.localdomain port 2222: Connection refused
     fatal: Konnte nicht vom Remote-Repository lesen.